- Oops!Something went wrong.Please try again later.

 Where will the baby live?

-In November 2018, it was announced that Harry and Meghan will be moving to Frogmore Cottage in Windsor, ahead of the baby’s arrival in spring.
+Harry and Meghan moved to Frogmore Cottage in Windsor on April 4, ahead of the baby’s arrival.

-Kensington Palace said: “Windsor is a very special place for Their Royal Highnesses and they are grateful that their official residence will be on the estate.”
+Kensington Palace announced the planned move in November 2018, stating “Windsor is a very special place for Their Royal Highnesses and they are grateful that their official residence will be on the estate.”

-Until now, the Sussexes have lived in Nottingham Cottage – a two-bedroom house in the grounds of Kensington Palace, where the Duke and Duchess of Cambridge also live.
+Before the move, the Sussexes lived in Nottingham Cottage – a two-bedroom house in the grounds of Kensington Palace, where the Duke and Duchess of Cambridge also live.

-Frogmore Cottage is undergoing renovation work to turn it from staff accommodation to a family home for the couple and it’s expected that Meghan and Harry will move in before the baby is born.
+Frogmore Cottage, which is a Grade-II listed property, underwent renovation work to turn it from staff accommodation to a 10 bedroom family home for Harry and Meghan and their newborn.

 When get Harry and Meghan get married?

 Harry and Meghan were wed at St George’s Chapel at Windsor Castle on May 19 2018.
 The couple announced their engagement in November 2017.